m-azra3l/StringComparer/README.md

    git clone https://github.com/m-azra3l/StringComparer.git
    ```

+   Alternatively, you can run the application by launching the compiled version that is in the "bin" folder or complete the remaining steps.

 2. Build the project:

    ```shell
    dotnet build
    ```

-## Usage

-1. Launch the application.
+3. Launch the application.

     ```shell
     dotnet run